Best headphones with Google Assistant support 2024

 Reasons to avoid

-Once you do, it's easy enough to get the assistant talking by just holding down the left ear cup for two seconds.
-Those onboard controls also handle features like Adaptive Noise Canceling, Ambient Aware, and TalkThru, the latter two of which are JBL's terminology for an ambient sound mode, so you can hear your surroundings without having to remove your headphones.
+Once you do, it's easy enough to get the assistant talking by just holding down the multifunction button on the right ear cup for two seconds.
+All onboard controls, like Adaptive Noise Canceling, Ambient Aware, and TalkThru, the latter two of which are JBL's terminology for an ambient sound mode, so you can hear your surroundings without having to remove your headphones.
 ANC will be decent for on-ear headphones, whereas ambient mode benefits from the passive leakage that can happen when wearing these.

-They do sound good, especially for what you're paying, courtesy of a relatively balanced sound that gets a slight bass boost.
-Battery life holds up well, at up to 50 hours per charge (up to 40 hours with ANC on).
-Charge them up via USB-C, or get a fast charge plugging in for 10 minutes to get up to four hours of playback.
+JBL continues to make its on-ear headphones sound better with a balanced sound, though the Tune 670NC could use a bass boost.
+Battery life holds up well at up to 70 hours per charge (up to 44 hours with ANC on).
+Charge them up via USB-C, or get a fast charge plugging in for five minutes to get up to three hours of playback.

 Best over-ear